Settling in to San Juan del Sur

 So far life here has been as relaxed or busy as we would like it.
 It bodes well for our months ahead here.

-1 comment on “Settling in to San Juan del Sur
+One response to “Settling in to San Juan del Sur”

 That was a good article guys.
 I like the natural recovery.
 You must of gotten much sleep that night.
 Looks like fun tho.